 Scott worked with Crag Law Center staff to expand our capacity to address the wide variety of land use issues throughout Oregon, with a particular focus on the rural parts of our state.
 During his time at Crag, Scott collaborated with the 1000 Friends of Oregon “circuit rider” to re-invigorate and support the work of local community groups in our three initial focus regions – Columbia River and coastal port communities, southern Oregon’s Rogue and Illinois river valleys, and central/eastern Oregon.
 As part of this work, Scott met with non-profit leaders throughout Oregon in an effort to better understand the challenges faced by rural and minority communities.
 He organized workshops with communities across Oregon to educate local leaders and community members about meaningful engagement with local governments to ensure that community land use interests are protected.
 During his fellowship, Scott also represented clients in opposing the rezoning of agricultural land and defending the City of Portland’s landmark fossil fuel ordinance that limits bulk fuel storage in the city.

-Scott now works as the Rural Lands Legislative Attorney for 1000 Friends of Oregon.
-Scott is part of the Rural Lands team, and focuses on guiding development of land use legislative and rulemaking agendas on issues of farm, forest, and natural resources.
-He advocates for progressive land use policies, defends against threats to rural land protections, and engages in strategic litigation in support of 1000 Friends’ policy goals.
-Scott works with local activists and affiliates by providing technical assistance on local and state-wide land use issues.
+Following his time at Crag, Scott went on to work as the Rural Lands Legislative Attorney for 1000 Friends of Oregon.
+Scott was part of the Rural Lands team, and focuses on guiding development of land use legislative and rulemaking agendas on issues of farm, forest, and natural resources.
+He advocated for progressive land use policies, defends against threats to rural land protections, and engages in strategic litigation in support of 1000 Friends’ policy goals.
+Scott worked with local activists and affiliates by providing technical assistance on local and state-wide land use issues.